DanielNieuwoudt/dev-assess/Solution.README.md

 | **src** | Source code for the front and back end.  |
 | **tests** | Contract, end-to-end and performance automated tests. |

+> I did not get around to providing performance or end-to-end tests but would typically use [K6](https://k6.io/) for performance and [Cypress](https://www.cypress.io/) for automated UI tests respectively.

 ### Docker compose files

 | File | Description |